Fahda bint Saud Al Saud

 Fahda bint Saud Al Saud (فهدة بنت سعود آل سعود Fahada bint Su'ūd Āl Su'ūd; born 1953) is a Saudi royal and artist.
+She is one of the grandchildren of Saudi Arabia's founder King Abdulaziz and one of the children of King Saud.

 Early life and education

-Princess Fahda was born in 1953.
-She is daughter of King Saud.
-Her mother is Jamila bint Assad bin Ibrahim Al Mirhi from Latakia, Syria.
-Princess Fahda received primary educational at the Karimat High School in Riyadh until 1964.
+Fahda was born in 1953 to King Saud and one of his wives Jamila bint Assad bin Ibrahim Al Mirhi from Latakia, Syria.
+Fahda received primary educational at the Karimat High School in Riyadh until 1964.
 Then in 1969, she graduated from the Beirut Evangelical School for girls (BESG) in Beirut.
 She received her bachelor's degree in political science from Beirut College for Women (now the Lebanese American University) in 1974.
 She then obtained a master's degree in political sciences from the American University of Beirut in 1976.
 She then studied at the School of Oriental and African Studies for one year.
 There she participated in a non-degree research courses in the department of political science.
 Later, she moved to Paris to study art and was trained by late Iraqi artist Issam Al Said on Islamic geometric patterns.

 Activities

 Princess Fahda is the founder as well as the head of publishing and archiving at the King Saud Library which collects, archives, and publishes the history and legacy of King Saud.

-Princess Fahda also sits as the president of Al Faisaliyya Women's Welfare Society in Jeddah which she's chaired for over two decades, as well as head of Sleysla, a Cooperative Society, specialized in modernizing Saudi handy crafts and fashion in the city of jeddah using locally sourced raw materials with locally inspired traditional designs and employing local women to produce them.
+Princess Fahda also sits as the president of Al Faisaliyya Women's Welfare Society in Jeddah which she has chaired for over two decades, as well as head of Sleysla, a Cooperative Society, specialized in modernizing Saudi handy crafts and fashion in Jeddah using locally sourced raw materials with locally inspired traditional designs and employing local women to produce them.

 Princess Fahda participated in some exhibitions that have feminist focus through her watercolours.
 One of such exhibitions was organized by the Royal Society of Fine Arts in Jordan and the Pan-Mediterranean Women Artists Network of Greece to eliminate the negative stereotypes concerning women across the Islamic world.
 The first exhibition was in Australia under the organization of the Interfaith Centre of Melbourne from 25 January to 23 March 2008.
 Princess Fahda's watercolour work in this exhibition entitled Three Women is a visual representation of the Japanese Golden Rule "See no evil, hear no evil, speak no evil" so dominant in the Islamic world.
 She herself also organized exhibitions mainly concerning with her father's memory.
 Additionally, Princess Fahda supported the exhibitions of other artists in Saudi Arabia, for instance that of Farha Sayeed, an Indian artist who focuses on decoration of eggs.

 Princess Fahda painted the pictures of the book dedicated to her father published by King Saud foundation that was seen as part of the rehabilitation of King Saud.
 She is president of the Al Faisaliyah women's welfare society, that is a Jeddah-based organization mainly targeting women.